Ray Gelato

-Ray Keith Irwin (born 25 October 1961), known professionally as Ray Gelato, is a British jazz, swing and jump blues saxophonist, singer and bandleader.
+Ray Keith Irwin (born 25 October 1961), known professionally by his stage name Ray Gelato, is a British jazz, swing and jump blues saxophonist, singer and bandleader.
 He is known as one of the major forces in the revival of swing music.
-Gelato has performed in a private capacity for Richard Branson, Paul McCartney and the Queen amongst others.
+Gelato has performed in a private capacity for Richard Branson, Paul McCartney and Elizabeth II amongst others.

 AllMusic noted that "Gelato has been hugely successful, finding a niche and retaining his dominance in it through hard work, good musicianship and a flair for showmanship".
 Jools Holland meanwhile opined that "He plays what he means, and means what he plays".